Wells Fargo CEO ruffles feathers with comments about diverse talent

 NOT ENOUGH PROGRESS

-"As women and minorities started to gain traction in corporate America, they were trapped in certain jobs companies felt comfortable placing them in, like human resources, administrative-support type functions," said Teri McClure, former general counsel and chief human resources officer at United Parcel Service Inc , who now sits on several boards, including JetBlue Airways Corp.
+"As women and minorities started to gain traction in corporate America, they were trapped in certain jobs companies felt comfortable placing them in, like human resources, administrative-support type functions," said Teri McClure, former general counsel and chief human resources officer at United Parcel Service Inc, who sits on several boards, including that of JetBlue Airways Corp.

-McClure said she frequently heard comments like Scharf's when companies have not tried hard enough to find diverse candidates or give them the experience to qualify for senior roles.
+McClure said she frequently hears comments like Scharf's when companies have not tried hard enough to find diverse candidates or give them the experience to qualify for senior roles.

-Some black directors and executives said they were not happy with the progress that had been made in improving diversity.
+Some Black directors and executives said they were unhappy with the progress in improving diversity.

 "Unless I practically get on a soapbox about it and ask about it every meeting, it gets pushed out," said Mary Winston, a director at companies including Chipotle Mexican Grill Inc , about some of her past work on boards.
 "It's just not as robust a conversation as it should be, and no progress has been made."

-Winston, adding that she is often the only person of colour in board rooms, also disagreed with the notion of a talent shortage.
+Winston, adding that she is often the only person of color in board rooms, also disagreed with the notion of a talent shortage.

-One of the Wells Fargo employees said there simply was no lack of talent: "I can get them 10 to 15 resumes today."